Brian Robbins: Career

-As President and CEO of Paramount Pictures alongside from his dual role at Nick, Brian Robbins has overseen the expansion and revitalization of well-known franchises from Nick and Paramount Pictures such as Transformers, Sonic the Hedgehog, Mission: Impossible, A Quiet Place, Scream, SpongeBob SquarePants, Teenage Mutant Ninja Turtles, and PAW Patrol, with the latter two receiving a combined $2.5 billion in consumer products revenue in 2023 alone.
-Robbins has emphasized allowing intellectual property-driven brands to drive other lines of business, particularly consumer products.
-Robbins has been instrumental in leading a multi-platform franchise strategy including greenlighting both a third Sonic The Hedgehog film and the spinoff series Knuckles.
+As President and CEO of Paramount Pictures alongside from his dual role at Nick, Brian Robbins oversaw the expansion and revitalization of well-known franchises from Nick and Paramount Pictures such as Transformers, Sonic the Hedgehog, Mission: Impossible, A Quiet Place, Scream, SpongeBob SquarePants, Teenage Mutant Ninja Turtles, and PAW Patrol, with the latter two receiving a combined $2.5 billion in consumer products revenue in 2023 alone.
+Robbins emphasized allowing intellectual property-driven brands to drive other lines of business, particularly consumer products.
+Robbins was instrumental in leading a multi-platform franchise strategy including greenlighting both a third Sonic The Hedgehog film and the spinoff series Knuckles.
 Most recently, Sonic the Hedgehog 3 surpassed the $405 million box office record of the previous film and the film franchise surpassed $1.2 billion in worldwide box office gross across its three movies.
 Following its debut, Knuckles, in its first 28 days streaming on Paramount+, received over 11 million total global hours and is the most-watched children's and family series on Paramount+ in terms of hours.

-Under Robbins' tenure, Paramount Pictures has received over $6 billion in worldwide box office gross and had numerous number 1 hits, including Top Gun: Maverick.
+Under Robbins' tenure, Paramount Pictures received over $6 billion in worldwide box office gross and had numerous number 1 hits, including Top Gun: Maverick.
 In 2024, Robbins oversaw the theatrical release of five number 1 openings, including Sonic the Hedgehog 3, Smile 2, Bob Marley: One Love, Mean Girls, and IF.

 Robbins has been recognized for his strategic approach to theatrical release windows relative to streaming.
 As an example of this, he shifted the release strategy of Smile from streaming to theatrical, with Smile becoming the top-grossing original horror film of that year and becoming the studio's third most profitable film in a decade.
-Robbins has also strengthened Paramount Animation and Paramount's consumer products division through the success of Teenage Mutant Ninja Turtles and PAW Patrol.
-Robbins has emphasized allowing intellectual property-driven properties to drive other lines of business, particularly consumer products.
+Robbins also strengthened Paramount Animation and Paramount's consumer products division through the success of Teenage Mutant Ninja Turtles and PAW Patrol.
+Robbins emphasized allowing intellectual property-driven properties to drive other lines of business, particularly consumer products.

 On April 29, 2024, Robbins, along with George Cheeks and Chris McCarthy, became co-CEOs of Paramount Global after Bob Bakish resigned from his role.

 Robbins is a board member of the Motion Picture Association; a member of the Academy of Motion Picture Arts and Sciences; sits on the board of trustees for the AFI and is the recipient of a Directors Guild Award, a Peabody Award, and the Pioneer Prize from the International Academy of Television Arts and Sciences.

 Following the merger of Skydance Media and Paramount Global, Robbins stepped down from his positions within Paramount and Nickelodeon.
+In January 2026, it was announced that Robbins was creating a new entertainment company titled Big Shot Pictures, managing to acquire a first look deal with Sony Pictures.